As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 I don’t always have great luck thrifting, but on this trip I just happened to find an old brass hanging light for $4.99.
 I was hoping that it would fit in the orb and felt that the price tag was worth a gamble so I brought it home.

 We took the light apart and carefully tried to fit it into the orb.
-I had my doubts but, wouldn’t you know it fit!
+I had my doubts but it ended up fitting!
 We took it back out, I cleaned it all up and threw a coat of spray painted on it.

 I also painted the old and discolored plastic candle sleeves, with the same bronze spray paint.

-The hubs drilled a hole in the orb so that we could attach the rod to the light.
+The hubs drilled a hole in the orb so that I could attach the rod to the light.

 We carefully tucked the light back into the orb and hung it up.
-It is perfect for the room, just the right scale and I love how it looks.
+It is perfect for the room, just the right scale and I love how it looked.

 I think that it’ll look great with my antique armoire and the wall planking.
 I could always knock of the rust and paint it but I’m really loving it as it is.
 Plus it only cost me a total of $24.99! 🙂

 Ok, so sometimes projects don't work out like you planned.